Hydroboost Brake Assist

 Hydroboost brake units use power steering pressure instead of engine vacuum for brake assist.
 This booster is sometimes necessary if the engine does not create enough vacuum to assist the braking system.
 Diesel, turbocharged, and supercharged engines use these systems instead of vacuum brake assist units.
 Some manufacturers use an engine-driven vacuum pump to operate the vacuum booster instead of installing a Hydroboost brake system.

 A Hydroboost unit is located between the firewall and the master cylinder, just like a vacuum booster.
-It has hydraulic lines leading from the power steering pump to the power steering gear, much like the lines incorporated into the power steering system.
+It has hydraulic lines leading from the power steering pump to the booster.
 It uses a spool valve and a power piston to regulate pressure.
 A spring-loaded or nitrogen gas-charged accumulator stores pressure in case of a power steering system failure.

 The power steering system and pump must be functioning correctly.
 If this system does not provide enough pressure to operate the Hydroboost unit, braking performance will be drastically reduced.
-It may be necessary to check the power steering system for pressure and flow before proceeding.
+Before proceeding, check the power steering system for pressure and flow.

 * It is important to remember that the power steering pump provides hydraulic pressure to the Hydroboost brake system.